Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Results and discussion

-This interpretation is confirmed by the evolution of the high energy crystal field excitations with doping, as shown by our RIXS data presented in Fig. \ref{fig:holedoping}(c), where the excitations are labeled \textit{a-c}.
-The assignment of the RIXS features measured at the V L$_3$ edge was done using crystal field calculations (Sec. \ref{ssec:cft}).
-Peak \textit{a} at 1.2 eV is a $\Delta S = 1$ intra-t$_{2g}$ transitions with the low (high) energy edge representing final states with 1 (2) electrons occupying the upper t$_{2g}$ states.
+The absence of V d$^1$ states upon light doping is further confirmed by our RIXS measurements presented in Fig. \ref{fig:holedoping} (c).
+The crystal field excitations are labeled \textit{a-c}.
+Peak \textit{a} at 1.2 eV is a $\Delta S = 1$ intra-t$_{2g}$ transition with the low (high) energy edge representing final states with 1 (2) electrons occupying the upper t$_{2g}$ states.
 Peak \textit{b} at 2 eV corresponds to S=1 final states with an electron transferred across the e$_g$-t$_{2g}$ crystal field gap.
+Excitations \textit{a} and \textit{b} reflect the Hund's exchange and the octahedral component of the crystal splitting between the t$_{2g}$ and $e_g$ states, respectively\cite{YUSHANKAI2013,DEGROOT2008}.
 Feature \textit{c} at 2.7 eV consists of higher energy terms with an excitation across the crystal field gap, and a high energy $\Delta S =1$ intra-t$_{2g}$ transition.
-These assignments are in agreement with previous crystal field theory assignments\cite{CHEN2015,LAVEROCK2014,BENCKISER2013}.
-We also note that a multireference quantum chemistry calculation for VOCl (V 3d$^2$) showed the same energy level ordering.\cite{BOGDANOV2011} If the doped holes were localised on the V site, one would expect the appearance of 3$d^1$ components in the RIXS spectra.
-As we do not observe indications of crystal field peaks emerging at new energy positions, it would be reasonable to assume that the crystal field gap is about 2 eV for the 3d$^1$ component as well.
-We then note that the $\Delta S=1$ peak \textit{a} is absent for a d$^1$ system.
-In this picture, if some of the V sites are converted from 3d$^2$ to 3d$^1$, one expects the enhancement of the intensity of peak \textit{b}.
-The ratio of peak \textit{a} area to peak \textit{b} area is also expected to reduce.
-In our data, the ratio is in fact enhanced.
-This effect is related to structural disorder and/or details of the electronic structure.
-Chemical bonding in 3$d^1$ rare earth vanadates and titanates has been studied with LDA + dynamical mean field theory (DMFT) and show that the rare earth atom states form $\sigma$ bonds with the same oxygen orbital that forms $\pi$ bonds with the metal t$_{2g}$.\cite{PAVARINI2005} Furthermore, the Sr contribution to the t$_{2g}$ states is lesser in SrVO$_3$ than the La contribution in LaVO$_3$.\cite{HAULE2014} The final states corresponding to peak \textit{b} have an occupied $e_g$ symmetry orbital and hybridize stronger with the neighboring O atoms than t$_{2g}$ type states.
-According to LDA+U calculations\cite{CHEN2015} the unoccupied e$_g$ states overlap in energy.
-Therefore the intensity reductions seen for particularly peak \textit{a} and to some extent \textit{b} are explained by only the evolution of the RIXS final states.
+These assignments were made using crystal field calculations (Sec. \ref{ssec:cft}) and are in agreement with p revious analyses.\cite{CHEN2015,LAVEROCK2014,BENCKISER2013} They are also consistent with a quantum chemistry calculation for VOCl (d$^2$).\cite{BOGDANOV2011} Considering that peak \textit{a} is absent for a d$^1$ system (see e.g. LaTiO$_3$\cite{ULRICH2008}), if some of the holes are localized on V sites, the intensity of peak \textit{a} can only reduce.
+For peak \textit{b} one expects the intensity to enhance due to the d$^1$ component.
+The ratio of peak \textit{a} area to peak \textit{b} area is hence expected to be reduced.
+In our data the ratio is in fact enhanced excluding the presence of V d$^1$ sites.
+This can be understood by considering the influence of the rare-earth atom on the V-O hybridization.
+Chemical bonding in 3$d^1$ rare earth vanadates and titanates has been studied with LDA + dynamical mean field theory (DMFT) and show that the rare-earth atom states form $\sigma$ bonds with the same oxygen orbital that forms $\pi$ bonds with the metal t$_{2g}$.\cite{PAVARINI2005} Furthermore, the Sr contribution to the t$_{2g}$ states is lesser in SrVO$_3$ than the La contribution in LaVO$_3$.\cite{HAULE2014} The final states corresponding to peak \textit{b} have an occupied $e_g$ orbital and hybridize stronger with the neighboring O atoms than t$_{2g}$ type states.
+According to LDA+U calculations\cite{CHEN2015} the unoccupied e$_g$ states overlap in energy with the La 5d states.
+Therefore the intensity reduction seen particularly for peak \textit{a} and to some extent \textit{b} are explained the evolution of the hybridization in the RIXS final states.